$0 Arizona IEP Meeting Prep Checklist

 How to Decide Between Arizona's ESA and Keeping Your Child's IEP

-If you're deciding between accepting Arizona's Empowerment Scholarship Account (ESA) and keeping your child's public school IEP, here's the core trade-off: the ESA gives you $7,000 to $30,000+ per year in public funds for private education, but accepting it permanently waives your child's right to FAPE and every IDEA protection.
-This decision is irreversible for as long as you remain on the ESA — and most parents make it without calculating the full cost of replacing the services their child's IEP currently provides for free.
+If you're deciding between accepting Arizona's Empowerment Scholarship Account (ESA) and keeping your child's public school IEP, here's the core trade-off: the ESA provides capped public funds for private education, but accepting it and leaving the public-school arrangement removes your child's FAPE and IDEA protections while they participate in the ESA.
+You can close the ESA and re-enroll in public school, but a new REED/IEP process may be needed and the prior IEP is not guaranteed to resume immediately.
+Most parents make this decision without calculating the full cost of replacing the services their child's IEP currently provides for free.

 The Trade-Off Most Parents Don't Calculate